florian-ariasu/graph-algorithms-core/README.md

 Feel free to open issues and pull requests for any improvements you think would benefit this project!

 #### 📜 Licence
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT Licence.
+See the [LICENCE](./LICENSE) file for further details.